All You Need to Know About Subsidized Loans for Graduate School

 Subsidized vs Unsubsidized Loans

-Federal Direct Unsubsidized Loans, on the other hand, are one of the student loans available to undergrads and graduate students.
+Federal Direct Unsubsidized Loans, on the other hand, are available to undergraduate and graduate students.
 Students do not have to demonstrate financial need to qualify for these loans.

-The loan amount is still determined by your school, and you are entirely responsible for making interest payments during all periods.
+The loan amount is still determined by your school, and the interest starts accruing the moment the loan is disbursed.

-And for graduate students, the loan limit is $138,500, of which no more than $65,500 may be in subsidized loans.
+For graduate students, the aggregate loan limit is $138,500, of which no more than $65,500 may be in subsidized loans.
 What’s more, the aggregate limit also includes whatever student loans you may have from your time as an undergraduate.

 Interest rates for both types of loans are set by the federal government each year.
-For the 2023-2024 academic year, the interest rate for undergraduate borrowers is 5.50% for Direct Subsidized Loans and Direct Unsubsidized Loans.
-The interest rate for graduate borrowers for Direct Unsubsidized loans is 7.05%.
+For the 2024-25 academic year, the interest rate for undergraduate borrowers is 6.53% for Direct Subsidized Loans and Direct Unsubsidized Loans.
+The interest rate for graduate borrowers for Direct Unsubsidized Loans is 8.08%.
 The interest rate is fixed over the life of the loan.

 Alternatives to Subsidized Loans

-In addition to unsubsidized loans, there are other loans available from the government and private sources that can help you pay for grad school.
+In addition to unsubsidized loans, there are other loans available from the government, plus private sources that can help you pay for grad school.

 Grad PLUS Student Loans

-Grad PLUS Student loans are another federal loan available through the Department of Education.
-They are also known as Direct PLUS loans.
+Grad PLUS student loans, also known as Direct PLUS Loans, are another federal loan available through the Department of Education.
 Grad PLUS Loan requirements include that you must be a graduate student enrolled at least half-time at an eligible school.
 Your program must lead to a graduate degree, a professional degree, or a certificate.
 You meet the basic eligibility requirements for federal student aid and must not have an adverse credit history.

-Under the Grad PLUS program you are allowed to borrow the cost of attendance less any other financial aid.
-And you don’t have to repay the loan until six months after you leave school or drop below half-time enrollment.
+Under the Grad PLUS program, you are allowed to borrow the cost of attendance less any other financial aid.
+You don’t have to repay the loan until six months after you leave school or drop below half-time enrollment.

 Interest rates on the loan are fixed.
-Any loans disbursed after July 1, 2023, carry an interest rate of 8.05%.
+Any Direct Plus Loans disbursed after July 1, 2024, carry an interest rate of 9.08%.

 Private Loans

-Private student loans are available through banks and credit unions and other private institutions.
-The individual lender will determine the amount you can borrow, terms of the loan, and interest rate based in large part on financial factors such as your income and your credit score.
-Many undergraduates will need a cosigner to qualify for a private student loan.
-Cosigners are responsible for making loan payments if you fail to do so.
+Private student loans are available through banks, credit unions, and other private institutions.
+The individual lender will determine the amount you can borrow, terms of the loan, and the interest rate based in large part on financial factors such as your income and your credit score.

 Personal Loans

 Personal loans are also available through private lenders.
-Borrowed funds can be used for practically any purpose, which means they could potentially be used to cover expenses beyond tuition, fees, room and board, such as transportation.
+Borrowed funds can be used for practically any purpose, which means they could potentially be used to cover expenses beyond tuition.
 As with private loans, the amount you can borrow will depend on your financial history or that of a cosigner.

 How Much Can You Borrow for Graduate School?